ACCESS-NRI/access-hive.org.au/docs/models/run-a-model/run-access-om3.md

     payu run

-This will submit a single job to the queue with the default run length specified in the configuration.<br>
+This will submit a single job to the supercomputer "queue" with the default run length (1 year) specified in the configuration.<br>
 For information about changing the run length, refer to [Change run length](#change-run-length).

 <terminal-window>